SDSU-Research-CI/kaya-notebook/README.md

 This Jupyter Notebook image contains the following software in addition to its base image:
 - [Torch AMR conda environment](./environment_amr.yml)

-This image is based upon the [National Research Platform's Stack PRP image](https://gitlab.nrp-nautilus.io/prp/jupyter-stack/-/tree/prp/images/prp)
+This image is based upon the [Jupyter Stack PyTorch image](https://github.com/jupyter/docker-stacks/tree/main/images/pytorch-notebook)